-EIS Quality Indicators: THD, NSD & NSR – Electrochemistry, Battery & Corrosion – Application Note 64Latest updated: May 4, 2021
+EIS Quality Indicators: THD, NSD & NSR – Battery & Corrosion – Application Note 64Latest updated: August 31, 2021

 Three quality indicators are available in EC-Lab® to quantitatively assess the quality and the validity of your EIS experiment: i) Total Harmonic Distortion quantifies the linearity of the response, ii) Non Stationary Distortion indicates the effect of time-variance and transient regime, finally iii) Noise to Signal Ratio ensures the signal is large enough compared to the measurement noise.
 Some results are given on the electrical circuit as well on a discharging battery.